opennode/waldur-core/docs/plugins/openstack/backup.rst

 - Deleting
 - Erred

-You can filter backup by description or instance field, which should match object url.
+You can filter backup by description or instance field, which should match object URL.
 It is useful when one resource has several backups and you want to get all backups related to this resource.

 Backup actions